zyxxmu/lottery-jackpots/README.md

    `python imagenet.py --config configs/resnet50_imagenet/90sparsity30epoch.yaml --gpus 0`

-   To further tune the weights of a searched lottery jackpot with 10 epochs for pruning 90% parameters of ResNet-50 on ImageNet, run:

-   `python imagenet-t.py --config configs/resnet50_imagenet/90sparsity30s10t.yaml --gpus 0`

    Note that the `data_path` in the yaml file should be changed to the data.

 ## Evaluate Our Pruned Models